weaveworks/MoodyKubie/README.md

 ## Images

-The recogniser image can be found on [Docker Hub](https://hub.docker.com/r/briceweave/recognition-service-node/) as `briceweave/recognition-service-node` and will expose the recognition service on port `8989`.
+The recognition service image can be found on [Docker Hub](https://hub.docker.com/r/weaveworks/moodykubie-service/) as `weaveworks/moodykubie-service` and will expose the recognition service on port `8989`.

 The UI image can be found on [Docker Hub](https://hub.docker.com/r/weaveworks/moodykubie-ui/) as `weaveworks/moodykubie-ui` and will expose the UI on port `9000`.